fractal-analytics-platform/fractal-web/lib/test_tasks/README.md

-These are resourced that are useful to manually test task-collection features.
+These are resources that are useful to manually test task-collection features.